Samsung Mobile

 Full briefing▼ Expand

-Samsung Electronics' Mobile Experience (MX) division, headquartered in Suwon, South Korea, is the world's largest smartphone manufacturer by unit shipments — shipping approximately 225–240 million devices annually as of 2024.
+Samsung Electronics' Mobile Experience (MX) division, headquartered in Suwon, South Korea, is one of the world's two largest smartphone manufacturers by unit shipments — shipping approximately 220–230 million devices annually.
+Apple overtook Samsung as the global #1 by units in 2025 (240.6M vs Samsung's ~19% market share).
 The Galaxy brand encompasses smartphones (Galaxy S, Galaxy A, Galaxy Z foldable), tablets (Galaxy Tab), and wearables (Galaxy Watch, Galaxy Buds), making Samsung the only technology company with meaningful global market share across all major consumer device categories simultaneously.
 Samsung's mobile chip procurement strategy is uniquely bifurcated.
 For markets like the United States, Canada, China, and Latin America, Samsung Galaxy flagship models use Qualcomm Snapdragon 8-series SoCs — the Snapdragon 8 Gen 3 for Galaxy S24, and the Snapdragon 8 Elite for Galaxy S25 (launched January 2025).
 For Europe, Korea, and certain Asian markets, Samsung deploys its own Exynos processors, designed by Samsung LSI (the chip design arm of Samsung Semiconductors) and manufactured by Samsung Foundry.
 The Exynos 2400 (Galaxy S24 European model) uses Samsung Foundry's 4nm process and includes a 34 TOPS NPU for on-device AI workloads.
 The strategic tension between Exynos and Snapdragon has been publicly contentious: Exynos chips have historically underperformed comparable Snapdragon generations in power efficiency and peak performance, leading Samsung to increase Snapdragon market coverage over time.
 Galaxy AI, launched with the Galaxy S24 series in January 2024, represents Samsung's systematic integration of on-device and cloud AI features as first-class smartphone capabilities.
 Core Galaxy AI features include Circle to Search (jointly developed with Google, enabling object search from any screen without switching apps), Live Translate (real-time call translation), Chat Assist, Note Assist, and Generative Edit for photos.
 These features run partly on the Qualcomm Snapdragon 8 Gen 3's Hexagon NPU (45 TOPS) and partly on Samsung cloud infrastructure.
 Galaxy AI expanded to over 200 million Galaxy devices through software updates in 2024, making Samsung one of the largest deployers of on-device AI features by installed base.
 Samsung Mobile's position in the AI chip supply chain extends beyond chip consumption to chip economics.
 Samsung Electronics as a whole is simultaneously: the world's largest DRAM supplier (through Samsung Semiconductor), the world's largest NAND flash supplier, a major Qualcomm SoC customer (for the Galaxy series), and the manufacturer of Exynos chips (through Samsung Foundry).
 This means Samsung Mobile's DRAM and NAND demand — both the memory embedded in Galaxy devices and the memory procured from Samsung's own semiconductor division — represents a significant intra-company supply chain flow.
 The Galaxy lineup consumes approximately $3–5 billion in DRAM and NAND per year from Samsung Semiconductor, creating an internal transfer pricing dynamic that affects both divisions' reported financials.
 The Galaxy Z foldable line (Z Fold and Z Flip) represents Samsung's most AI-intensive hardware category, with the Z Fold 6 incorporating a larger battery and Snapdragon 8 Gen 3 to support extended on-device AI inference sessions.
 Samsung's HBM production — a critical component for AI data center GPUs — is technically separate from its mobile chip operations, but the same Samsung Foundry capacity that fabs Exynos chips competes for allocation with HBM substrates and logic chip orders from external customers including NVIDIA and AMD, creating indirect capacity tradeoffs within Samsung's integrated device manufacturer structure.

 Critical path — raw silicon to deployment